nasa/progpy/docs/_sources/prog_models_guide.rst

             >>>     aggregator = np.mean
             >>> )

-        For more information, see the example below:

-        * :download:`examples.ensemble <../../progpy/examples/ensemble.py>`

     .. tab:: MixtureOfExperts models

         Mixture of Experts (MoE) models combine multiple models of the same system, similar to Ensemble models.
 Unlike Ensemble Models, the aggregation is done by selecting the "best" model.
 That is the model that has performed the best over the past.
 Each model will have a 'score' that is tracked in the state, and this determines which model is best.